shivamjagdale/Fashion-MNIST/README.md

 App contains all the files you need for PyCharm.
 We will work with PyCharm here and Fashion_Model_Notebook is our original notebook.
 Inside app we have our trained_fashion_mnist_model.h5 which is what we wil need.
 Have all these files loaded on Pycharm as is, h5 model should be inside the trained_model folder cause I wrote down the path inside the code.

+After its all done your website must look like this :- Annotation 2024-08-13 003736.png